wangchning/vocabulary/Vocabulary.md

 *Indignant* refers to anger based on unworthy or unfair behavior rather than merely injury to one's own interests.
 - If you discovered that a teacher gave ten extra points on a test to all students who sat in the front row, you'd be indignant.
 - You may be angry, even furious, if someone shoves you, but you are indignant if the shove is directed at someone weak or helpless.

+### inherently
+Some people enjoy your inherently cheerful nature, but it drives other people crazy because they find you annoyingly perky.

 ### involution
 A function, transformation, or operator that is euqal to its inverse, i.e. which gives the identity when applied to itself.